nityansuman/tensormine/README.md

 ```
 We're eager to collaborate with you.
 Feel free to open an issue on or send along a pull request.
-Check 'upcoming v1.0' section for new ideas.
 ```

 Drop me an e-mail (nityan.suman@gmail.com) or connect with me on [Linkedin](https://linkedin.com/in/kumar-nityan-suman/) to work together.